akure/defidocs/CosmosInflationDynamics.md

 **Maximum Inflation Rate Change**
 Maximum by which annual inflation rate can change in an year; it is set as 13%.

-**Inflation dynamics Questions You should Ask? **
+# Inflation dynamics Questions You should Ask?

--> If the Current Percentage bond is below the goal percentage bonded value, then inflation rate will increase; untill the Inflation Rate Upper limit is reached. [ WHY? ]
+- If the Current Percentage bond is below the goal percentage bonded value, then inflation rate will increase; untill the Inflation Rate Upper limit is reached. [ WHY? ]

--> If the Current Percentage bond is greater than goal percentage bonded value, then inflation rate will decrease; untill the Inflation Rate Lower limit. [ WHY? ]
+- If the Current Percentage bond is greater than goal percentage bonded value, then inflation rate will decrease; untill the Inflation Rate Lower limit. [ WHY? ]

--> Why the Goal Percentage Bond should be set less than 100% bonded?
+- Why the Goal Percentage Bond should be set less than 100% bonded?
 Because the remaining unbonded tokens can provide some liquidity.

+- Why is there a min threshold on the value of inflation rate?

+- Why is there a max threshold on the value of inflation rate?

+- Why is there a max threshold on the value of inflation rate change?

+- Can we call it bond pendulum?

 ## Settin up clear terminologies